The Uninvited Guest

 It definitely wasn't the same place.

-Instead of the wooded area, Mariah now stood next to a statue of a little man with a long beard.
-Arms pointed toward the air, his face was also focused upward.
-It was as though he was looking for something far, far away.
-No, this wasn't where they had started from.
+Rather than the wooded area, Mariah now stood next to a statue of a little man with a long beard.
+Arms pointed toward the sky, his face was also focused upward.
+It looked as though he was searching for something far, far away.
+No, this was not where they started from.
 Regardless, it was better than being 'murder-ed.'

-"That was a close call," she said aloud.
+"That was a close call," she said.
 "But where's Willow?"